keithbuhler/keithbuhler.github.io/slideshows/logic2025.md

 #### Fallacies of Relevance

 *  **Ad Hominem.** (Attacking the person):
 * This fallacy occurs when, instead of addressing someone's argument or position, you irrelevantly attack the person or some aspect of the person who is making the argument.
 The fallacious attack can also be direct to membership in a group or institution.
-Example: "Socrates' arguments about human excellence are rubbish.
+* Example: "Socrates' arguments about human excellence are rubbish.
 What could a man as ugly as he know about human excellence."
-"No, I will not reply.
+* "No, I will not reply.
 I see no need to defend my views against the objections of ignoramuses."

 </section><section data-markdown>
-#### Fallacies of Relevance

-* **Appeal to Ignorance**.
+#### Fallacies of Relevance - **Appeal to Ignorance**.
 * This fallacy occurs when you argue that your conclusion must be true, because there is no evidence against it.
 This fallacy wrongly shifts the burden of proof away from the one making the claim.
-Example: "You know that scientists can't prove that UFO's do not visit the Earth, so it makes sense to believe in them."
-"Since all who have tried to prove freedom of the will have failed, we are safe in assuming we are not free."
+* Example: "You know that scientists can't prove that UFO's do not visit the Earth, so it makes sense to believe in them."
+* "Since all who have tried to prove freedom of the will have failed, we are safe in assuming we are not free."

 </section><section data-markdown>

-#### Fallacies of Relevance
+#### Fallacies of Relevance - Appeal to (Irrelevant) Authority

-* *Appeal to (Irrelevant) Authority*.

 * You appeal to authority if you back up your reasoning by saying that it is supported by what some authority says on the subject.
 Most reasoning of this kind is not fallacious, and much of our knowledge properly comes from listening to authorities.
 However, appealing to authority as a reason to believe something is fallacious whenever the authority appealed to is not really an authority in this particular subject, when the authority cannot be trusted to tell the truth, when authorities disagree on this subject (except for the occasional lone wolf), when the reasoner misquotes the authority, and so forth.

+</section><section data-markdown>

+#### Fallacies of Relevance - Appeal to (Irrelevant) Authority
 * Example:"The moon is covered with dust because the president of our neighborhood association said so."
 * "Pacifism is a good idea because the brilliant scientist Einstein advocated it."